sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 This is one of the most important topics and we request your attention while activating/using your free tier services.

-Free tier services are only available on consumption licenses i.e. PAYG or CPEA.
+Free tier services are only available on consumption licenses, i.e., PAYG or CPEA.
 As a customer, if you have opted for any of the license models you are eligible to use the free tier and the options show up in your BTP global account.

 Free tier services allow you to try out a growing selection of SAP BTP services without being charged up to specified limits for each service.
 For more information about the free tier service plans and their capacity limits, see [Discovery Center](https://discovery-center.cloud.sap/viewServices?category=freetierservices&regions=all&provider=all) Free Tier Services.